1936 Marquette Golden Avalanche football team: TCU

-With a regular season record of 7–1, on December 16 the TCU Horned Frogs were granted permission from the Southwest Conference to compete against the Golden Avalanche in the inaugural Cotton Bowl Classic in Dallas, Texas.
-Billed as a battle between college football's two most prolific passes of the previous two seasons, TCU's Sammy Baugh and Marquette's Ray Buivid, the Horned Frogs prevailed 16–6.
+On January 1, 1937, Marquette faced TCU in the inaugural Cotton Bowl Classic in Dallas.
+Billed as a battle between college football's two most prolific passers of the previous two seasons, TCU's Sammy Baugh and Marquette's Ray Buivid, the Horned Frogs prevailed 16–6.
 L. D. Meyer opened the scoring with a 33-yard field goal to give TCU an early 3–0 lead.
-The Avalanche responded with its only points of the game later in the quarter when Arthur Guepe returned a punt 60-yards to give Marquette its only lead of the game at 6–3.
+The Avalanche responded with its only points of the game later in the quarter when Art Guepe returned a punt 60-yards to give Marquette its only lead of the game at 6–3.
 The Horned Frogs retook the lead at the end of the first quarter when Baugh threw a 55-yard touchdown pass to Meyer to give TCU a 10–6 lead which they would not relinquish.
-The final points of the game came in the second quarter on an 18-yard Vic Montgomery touchdown strike again to Meyer to give the Horned Frogs the 16–6 victory.
+The final points of the game came in the second quarter on an 18-yard Vic Montgomery touchdown strike again to Meyer.